camptocamp/c2cgeoportal/doc/integrator/update_application.rst

 Update c2cgeoportal
 ~~~~~~~~~~~~~~~~~~~

-Upgrading an application to a new version of c2cgeoportal requires several
+Upgrading an application to a new release of c2cgeoportal requires several
 steps:

 1. It's good to start an update in a clean repository, then: